-updated 9 months ago; latest suggestion 10 months ago
+updated 12 months ago; latest suggestion about 1 year ago

 Developers have a premium skill that is in high demand.
 Let's short circuit the learning curve and help get you started bringing in some extra cash.
 If you've already started contracting let's make sure that you're doing some of the little things that make a big difference.
 Useful whether you're looking to have a little extra spending cash, work on projects outside the normal scope of what you work on at your day job or take on contracting as your main source of income.